 Working Designs was not to last, however.
 All things considered, it was a miracle they stayed in the business as long as they did.

 First, until they jumped ship to the PlayStation, their games were never for the more popular consoles.
 This was at least partly due to a reluctance to touch Nintendo due to their draconian Seal of Quality certification system.
 However, initially attempts to get a license with Sony didn't go very well.
-This is because Bernie Stolar was Sony Computer Entertainment America's executive vice-president.
-Stolar's refusal to promote any 2D games, RPGs, or "overly Japanese" games in America made it intolerable for them to even try to work with Sony, since these games were their forte.
-Ironically enough, Stolar departed from SCEA to accept an offer to replace the retiring Tom Kalinske as president and chief operating officer of Sega of America, the company for which Working Designs was releasing games.
-Stolar's questionable handling of the Sega Saturn in America and his "five-star game" policy (a slightly more lax version of what he had going at Sony) infuriated many developers for the Saturn, Working Designs included.
+This is because Bernie Stolar was Sony Computer Entertainment America's executive vice-president, and his refusal to promote any 2D games, RPGs, or "overly Japanese" games in America made it effectively impossible for Working Designs to even try to work with Sony, since these games were their forte.
+Ironically enough, Stolar soon departed from SCEA to replace the retiring Tom Kalinske as president and chief operating officer of Sega of America, the company for which Working Designs was releasing games.
+Stolar's questionable handling of promoting the Sega Saturn in America frustrated many of the console's developers, Working Designs included.
 This deprived Working Designs of access to many games they wanted to release in the U.S., though they were still able to rescue some before the Saturn was discontinued.
 They decided to completely forgo releasing any games on the Dreamcast due to their frustration with the Saturn and strained relationship with Sega.